cferdinandi/vanilla-js-guides/content/guides/writing-js-libraries.md

 ## What you'll learn

 - What a JavaScript library actually is.
+- Different patterns you can use to create libraries (and the pros and cons of each).
 - How to create simple utility libraries with public methods.
 - How to keep some methods and variables private within your library.
 - How to run multiple instances of a library at once.
+- How to speed up development with modern JavaScript classes.
 - How to let users pass in options and settings.
-- How to write DOM manipulation libraries.
-- How to extend your libraries with callback methods and custom events.
+- How to extend your libraries with custom events.
-- How to put it all together and create a working JavaScript library.

 {{<formats>}}